Victorian Railways departmental wagons: VZAF / VZEA boxvans

 An assortment of ex-V/VP and ex-BB/BP vehicles were reclassed to VZAF in 1985, and allocated to track maintenance gangs for equipment storage and transfer.
 Numbers were retained through all reclassifications, and the final assortment included former boxvans 3, 15, 23, 28, 31, 32, 47, 50, 63 and 70, and former louvre vans 54, 113, 123 and 141.

 VF79 was recoded to VZEA226, although it is not clear why the different code was implemented.

 VZOA - Short, drop-door open wagon

 In 1990, VOWA231 ex QR231 was recoded to VZOA231.

 VZJF - Long open wagon

 Around 1994, wagon VOJF20 was recoded VZJF.
 Traffic unknown.

-Narrow Gauge Wagons
+Narrow gauge wagons

 Generally speaking, NQR wagons were modified as required for use on maintenance trains.
 In more recent times, Puffing Billy has utilised former louvre and cattle vans as travelling equipment storage, and has also acquired a pair of ex-Tasmanian hopper wagons for use on ballast trains; these have been reclassed as NNN.
 Details are covered on the appropriate page.